ONSdigital/csvcubed/external-docs/docs/guides/configuration/units.md

 }
 ```

-Taking a closer look at the new `Pounds Sterling (£), Millions` unit:
+Taking a closer look at the new `Barrels of petrol per day (,000)` unit:

 ```json
 {